EliTheGingerCat/Bludast/README.md

 DenseHash classes are not used in favour of regular hash maps (which is just a table).

 C++ has enum support, so function parameters and returns can specify what enum they belong to.
 For Luau, all enum values are `number`.
-There are hacky workarounds to this, and I might change it sometime, but for now I think it is not a huge type safety risk.
+It could be fixed by lying to the type checker or using string values for enums, but for now I think it is not a huge type safety risk.

 The enums from `original/Common/Bytecode.h` are split up into separate files in `Bludast/Common/Bytecode`.